-Whether you live in a house or an apartment, there are small projects you can knock out that often get overlooked or buried beneath under priorities during normal times.
+Whether you live in a house or an apartment, there are small projects you can knock out that often get overlooked or buried beneath other priorities during normal times.
 Here are some to think about as you settle into what’s looking like at least several more solid weeks of full-on quarantine.
 And note that they’re all quite simple and don’t involve heavy machinery or over-the-top tools, so crack a bottle of wine or make yourself a cocktail before you get started.

-Since we’re already contemplating end times more than ever, do some minor prep for the next big earthquake, power outage, or some other disaster.
+Since we’re contemplating end times more than ever, do some minor prep for the next big earthquake, power outage, or some other disaster.
 Know where your main power arteries are — gas lines, electrical panel, water main.
 Familiarize yourself with how they turn on and off.
 Make sure your electric panel is labeled correctly and the switches correspond to the proper corresponding rooms throughout your place.
 You don’t need a full-fledged fire escape map printed up, but it doesn’t hurt to imagine how you and your family would exit your place in the event of an emergency.

 Grow Some Plants

 A lot can be done with your house plants.
-You can trim leaves, prune branches, or repot the entire plant in fresh new soil.
-Paint your pots if you want to change the feel of the room or upgrade them entirely as it might be time for the roots to have a little more breathing room.
+You can trim leaves, prune branches, or re-pot the entire plant in fresh new soil.
+Paint your pots if you want to change the feel of the room, or upgrade them entirely as it might be time for the roots to have a little more breathing room.
 Hell, go green thumb and propagate some that you already have, enlarging your family of flora.